vala-lang/vala-www/content/blog/c-off-ramp.md

 But Vala’s binding abilities are very powerful: it’s not just GLib and GObject APIs that it can bind successfully; it can bind almost any C API.
 Later I will also show some examples that test its limits.

-And, what Vala can bind to be called from Vala it can provide for other code to call: that is, it can *implement* C APIs as well as *consume* them.
+Further, Vala can *implement* C APIs just as well as it can *consume* them.

 ## Allowing C to talk back